test-editor/test-editor-backend/README.md

 # Development

+## Release

+To release persistence and xtext backend, simply execute `./gradlew release` on the locally checked out master branch.
+This will build and test locally, given the success of the aforementioned the release is tagged with 'v${version}' (version is entered during the release process), committed, writing the new (entered) development version into `gradle.properties`, and commiting this again.
+The travis build will recognize tagged master branches and push respectively tagged docker images to docker hub.

+## Local development

 In order to allow building with non-published, locally built artifacts, gradle can be executed with the `-I` option.

 E.g. building and running the backend services with a snapshot version of the test editor language (built locally and installed into maven local) and with a yet unpublished xtext-dropwizard version (built locally and installed into maven local) the following needs to be set up: